-driver trainer means a person accredited as a driver trainer under the Transport Operations (Road Use Management-Accreditation and Other Provisions) Regulation 2005.
+driver trainer means a person accredited as a driver trainer the Transport Operations (Road Use under Management-Accreditation and Provisions) Other Regulation 2005.

 driving session means a single occasion of supervised driving in a car on a road.

 earthmoving equipment means-